ubernostrum/webcolors/docs/conventions.rst

   Python 2 or :class:`str` on Python 3).
 Use of :class:`str` on Python
   2 or :class:`bytes` on Python 3 will raise a :exc:`ValueError`.

-Use of Unicode strings whenever possible is strongly preferred.
+Use of Unicode strings whenever is strongly preferred on Python 2.
 To encourage this, all documentation for webcolors uses the `u` prefix for string literals.
 Use of the `u` prefix is required on Python 2 to mark a string literal as Unicode; on Python 3.3 and later, use of this prefix is permitted but not necessary (as all unprefixed string literals on Python 3 are Unicode strings).

-Due to use of the `u` prefix, using webcolors on Python 3 will require at least Python 3.3.
+When relevant, this documentation will refer to the Unicode string type as :data:`six.text_type`; the :mod:`six` library provides helpers for writing code compatible with both Python 2 and 3, and :data:`six.text_type` always resolves to the Unicode string type of the Python version in use.

 Hexadecimal color values